Actionable Playbook for Snowflake to Databricks Migration

 The security model must be translated carefully.
 Snowflake’s Role-Based Access Control (RBAC) and data masking policies have a strong equivalent in Databricks Unity Catalog.
 Unity Catalog provides a unified governance layer for implementing fine-grained row- and column-level security across all data and AI assets.

 A “big bang” migration from Snowflake to Databricks is a recipe for failure.
-The proven approach is a phased, iterative execution, broken down by business domain or data product.
-This de-risks the project and builds stakeholder momentum.
+Break the work down by business domain or data product and run it as a phased, iterative execution instead - it de-risks the project and gives stakeholders visible progress along the way.

 The process involves the parallel translation of three components: data schemas, business logic (SQL), and ingestion pipelines.